richardsheridan/trio-parallel/CHEATSHEET.rst

 * Run ``towncrier`` to collect your release notes.

-* Review your release notes.
+* Review your release notes and update version in the new history header.

 * Double-check it all works, docs build, etc.